vmware/terraform-provider-avi/website/docs/r/avi_serviceauthprofile.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the service auth profile.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `type` - (Required) Type of the service auth profile.
 Enum options - SERVICE_AUTH_OAUTH.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `description` - (Optional) Description for the service auth profile.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `service_oauth_profile` - (Optional) Oauth profile - common endpoint information for service authentication.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Tenant ref for the service auth profile.
 It is a reference to an object of type tenant.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.

 ### Timeouts